 Brookwood is located on the south side of Thomasville, Ga., with eleven buildings and three playing fields on 43 acres of land among tall pines and live oaks.
 The campus includes fields for football, soccer, baseball, and softball.

 Completed in 2016, the Beverly Center is home to Warrior Basketball as well as physical education and strength and conditioning for our Middle and Upper School students.
 Lower School students also utilize the Beverly Center for P.E. and special all school events.
 The 94 foot full competition court also allows for two cross-court practice courts.
 On the second level, a 4,000 square foot multipurpose room provides space for special events and group fitness classes.
+This floor also houses the Brookwood Athletic Hall of Fame, where inductees are honored with a plaque and memorabilia, such as the trophy case and interactive touchscreen with newspaper articles.
 The state-of-the-art weight room is centrally located to both girls and boys locker areas, as well as coaches' offices, to provide equal access to all our students.
 Concessions and cafe style seating provide a comfortable environment for our student athletes to study and prepare for their next game or practice.

 Friday nights in the fall are filled with cheers in Warrior Stadium, part of the Lanigan Track and Field Complex.
 In the spring, Warrior track and field and soccer teams also use Warrior Stadium.
 This state-of-the art facility includes concessions, press box, upgraded livestream and audio equipment, as well as a newly surfaced playing field.